COVID-19 HCBS Provider Information

 This guidance is being provided to Medicaid HCBS providers delivering services authorized by DSDS.
 The guidance began the date Governor Mike Parson declared a State of Emergency (March 13, 2020).
 On December 31, 2021 the State of Emergency declaration was ended.

 Federal flexibilities are extended through the Federal Public Health Emergency.
-The Department of Health and Human Services (HHS) has determined that the Public Health Emergency (PHE) will likely remain in place through July 15, 2022.
-When a decision is made to end the PHE, HHS will notify states 60 days prior to termination.
+The Department of Health and Human Services (HHS) has determined the Public Health Emergency (PHE) will end May 11, 2023.

 In order to protect the health, safety, and welfare of Home and Community Based Services (HCBS) participants, the Division of Senior and Disability Services (DSDS) has provided an outline for programmatic flexibility in delivery of services due to the COVID-19 pandemic.
 Providers should use professional judgement and current staff capacity to decide what programmatic flexibility may be necessary in order to ensure participant welfare.